syegulalp/pydeploy/readme.md

 Pydeploy has a few command line switches, supplied along with the directory name for the project to build (the default is the current working directory):

 * `-h`: Print help.
+* `-b`: Create `.bat` launchers for the program rather than `.exe` files.
+This significantly reduces the chances of your package being flagged as malicious.
+Each entry point you define will have a separate `.bat` file associated with it.
+(NOTE: Read the "Tips" section "`.bat` entry points cannot use a function name" to understand how to use this correctly.)
 * `-x`: Does not build zip archives of the application files.
 Normally all Python files are packed into a zip file, but the original layout of Python files can be preserved with this option.
 Note that if PyDeploy detects a mix of Python and other files in an app directory, it will fall back to this behavior for that app directory.
 * `-s`: Omit some of the larger and less commonly used standard library modules, which reduces the footprint of the redistributable.
 The variables `remove_stdlib_for_smallify` and `remove_for_smallify` list the libraries and modules in question.
 (This will eventually be replaced with a more fine-grained mechanism.)
 * `-q`: Don't show output from `pip install`, just the basic log info.